state-alchemists/zrb/docs/concepts/template-rendering.md

         - Returns `True` if text is either `true`, `1`, `yes`, `y`, `active`, or `on`.
         - Returns `False` if text is either `fales`, `0`, `no`, `n`, `inactive`, or `off`.
         - Raises Exception otherwise.
-- `input`: Input value dictionary.
+- `input` (Accessible while rendering `Env`, `EnvFile`, and other Task Properties): Input value dictionary.
 The dictionary keys are __snake_cased__ Input names, while the dictionary values are the rendered Input values.
-- `env`: Env value dictionary.
+- `env` (Accessible while rendering Task Properties): Env value dictionary.
 The dictionary keys are Env names, while the dictionary values are the rendered Env values.
 Under the hood, Zrb renders an EnvFile into multiple Envs.
 Thus, all variables in your environment file will be accessible from the `env` dictionary.
-- `task`: Current Task object.
+- `task` (Available on runtime): Current Task object.
-    - `task.get_env_map()`: Returning `env` dictionary.
+    - `task.get_input_map()` (Available after input is rendered): Returning `input` dictionary.
-    - `task.get_input_map()`: Returning `input` dictionary.
+    - `task.get_env_map()` (Available after input and env is rendered): Returning `env` dictionary.
-    - `task.set_xcom(key, value)`: Returning an empty string after setting an XCom key.
+    - `task.set_xcom(key, value)` (Available on runtime): Returning an empty string after setting an XCom key.
-    - `task.get_xcom(key)`: Getting an XCom value.
+    - `task.get_xcom(key)` (Available on runtime): Getting an XCom value.
-    - `task.get_execution_id()`: Getting Execution ID
+    - `task.get_execution_id()` (Available on runtime): Getting Execution ID

+In the rest of this document you will see how to use Jinja Template as Task property.

 # Input

 Input has an attribute named `should_render` that defaults to `True`.
-This attribute makes Zrb render Input's value as a Jinja template.
+This attribute makes Zrb render Input's value as a Jinja Template.

 The following objects are accessible from Input's value: